Shikoku dog

 The Shikoku (四国犬, Shikoku Inu, Shikoku-ken) or Kōchi Inu (高知犬) is a Japanese breed of dog from Shikoku island, Japan.
 The Shikoku Ken is listed as a Foundation Stock Service breed with the American Kennel Club (AKC) and is fully recognized by the United Kennel Club.
 Its name is often abbreviated to merely Shikoku.

 It is one of the medium-sized large game hunting dogs native to Japan, originating from the mountainous island of Shikoku where they were prevalent hunters of deer, boar and other indigenous wildlife.
 They are typical of other Japanese spitz-type hounds with a dense and harsh coat, erect ears, and a tail that is held over their back.
 Their development in rough terrain has allowed for Shikokus to be excellent hiking companions and adept climbers.

 According to AKC, "the Shikoku is a dog of marked endurance, keen in sense with a naive feeling, energetic and highly alert.
 He is an enthusiastic hunter and docile towards his master."

 This is a rare breed, even in Japan.
 The Shikoku Ken's numbers are in gradual decline, similar to the fellow Nihon Ken Hozonkai breed Kishu Ken.

 Comparison to other Japanese breeds

 The Shikoku is one of the six native Japanese breeds.
 Its size is intermediate, between the large Akita Inu and the smaller Shiba Inu; all are in the Spitz family of dogs.

 Haruo Isogai, a Japanese cynologist and dog breeder, conducted a study in the 1930s and developed a classification system for Japanese dogs based on appearance.
 He classified all native Japanese dog breeds into three categories: large-, medium-, and small-sized.
 The Shikoku belongs to the Shika-inus, the medium-sized dogs.
 Other medium-sized dogs are the Kai Ken, the Ainu Ken and the Kishu Ken.
 His efforts were a nationalist response to the adoption by dog enthusiasts in Japan of European breeds in the 1930s.
-There is no evidence that he had any relevant scientific training or even that he designated himself a cynologist.